Dropout Drops Double Descent: Abstract

 \section{Abstract}

-{In this paper, we find and analyze that we can easily drop the double descent by only adding one dropout layer before the fully-connected linear layer.
-The surprising double-descent phenomenon has drawn public attention in recent years, making the prediction error rise and drop as we increase either sample or model size.
-The current paper shows that it is possible to alleviate these phenomena by using optimal dropout in the linear regression model and the nonlinear random feature regression, both theoretically and empirically.
-Moreover, we empirically show that optimal dropout can achieve a monotonic test error curve in nonlinear neural networks using Fashion-MNIST and CIFAR-10.
-Our results suggest considering dropout for risk curve scaling when meeting the peak phenomenon.
-In addition, we figure out why previous deep learning models do not encounter double-descent scenarios---because we already apply a usual regularization approach like the dropout in our models.
-To our best knowledge, this paper is the first to analyze the relationship between dropout and double descent. }
+{ This study demonstrates that double descent can be mitigated by adding a dropout layer adjacent to the fully connected linear layer.
+The unexpected double-descent phenomenon garnered substantial attention in recent years, resulting in fluctuating prediction error rates as either sample size or model size increases.
+Our paper posits that the optimal test error, in terms of the dropout rate, shows a monotonic decrease in linear regression with increasing sample size.
+Although we do not provide a precise mathematical proof of this statement, we empirically validate through experiments that the test error decreases for each dropout rate.
+The statement we prove is that the expected test error for each dropout rate within a certain range decreases when the dropout rate is fixed.
+Our experimental results substantiate our claim, showing that dropout with an optimal dropout rate can yield a monotonic test error curve in nonlinear neural networks.
+These experiments were conducted using the Fashion-MNIST and CIFAR-10 datasets.
+These findings imply the potential benefit of incorporating dropout into risk curve scaling to address the peak phenomenon.
+To our knowledge, this study represents the first investigation into the relationship between dropout and double descent. }